byuflowlab/FLOWFarm.jl/docs/src/Tutorial.md

         hours_per_year=365.25*24.0, weighted=true)
 ```

-If we instead set `weighted=false` then we would get the power production rate in each
-direction in Watts.
+If we instead set `weighted=false` then we would get the power in each direction in Watts.

 If we want to get the individual turbine powers in each directions, we use the following.